Criminal Lawyer, Toronto, Ontario

 For a third offence: a minimum jail sentence of 120 days; a driving prohibition of at least three years; in Ontario, a life-time suspension if the prior convictions were registered after September 30, 1993, and all convictions occur within 10 years of each other; after completion of assessment and a remedial program, a life-time suspension may be reduced to 10 years from the date of conviction; in some provinces (not Ontario), you may be able to drive after 12 months if you install an alcohol ignition-interlock device.

-Four or more convictions: If you are convicted of a fourth or subsequent offence your licence will be permanently suspended in Ontario with no possibility of reinstatement; in some provinces (not Ontario), you may be able to drive after 12 months if you install an alcohol ignition-interlock device.
+Four or more convictions: If you are convicted of a fourth or subsequent offence and you hold an Ontario driver's licence your licence will be permanently suspended with no possibility of reinstatement; in determining the number of prior convictions only those registered within 10 years of each other are taken into account, or for convictions before September 30, 1993, only those that are up to five years apart; for those holding a licence issued in provinces other than Ontario, it may be possible to drive after 12 months if you install an alcohol ignition-interlock device.

 Other driving offences and out-of-province convictions: In Ontario, convictions (or discharges) registered after September 30, 1993, for dangerous driving, flee police and fail to remain at the scene of an accident are also taken into account in determining the number of previous convictions.
 Convictions from other provinces are also considered.
 Convictions or discharges for dangerous driving, flee police and fail to remain will result in licence suspension in Ontario in the same way as a conviction for a drinking and driving offence.